go-air/reach/doc/overview.md

 ⎣ ⇨
 ```

+The `stim` command is only applicable when the input problem conforms to the aiger
+requirement that all latches have initial state false, since it only ouputs values
+for system input variables ($y$ above).

-Here is an example which uses both
+Here is an example which uses both.

 ```sh
 ⎣ ⇨ reach bmc ~/tmp/tip/ken.flash\^12.C.aig